-About Helicobacter Pylori
+About Helicobacter pylori

 First discovered in 1982 by Warren and Marshall, it was later classified as a ‘carcinogen’ by the World Health Organization in 19945,6